 The analytic/synthetic distinction is not unique.
-Other familiar dualisms -- essence/ accident, scheme/content, necessity/contingency, and the like -- are vulnerable to similar objections.
-All must be rejected, Goodman, Quine, and White believe, and philosophy must be reconstructed without relying, even implicitly, on their support.
-Unlike Quine, Goodman spent little time thereafter arguing against the disputed notions.
+Other familiar dualisms essence/accident, scheme/content, necessity/contingency, and the like-are vulnerable to similar objections.
+All must be rejected, Goodman, Quine, and White believe.
+Unlike Ouine, Goodman spent little time thereafter arguing against the dichotomies.
 He simply jettisoned them and proceeded to do philosophy without them.
 His strategy amounts to a second front in the fight against the dualisms.
 Success in doing philosophy without them affords evidence that they are unnecessary.
-Since we ought not clutter our theories with unnecessary bells and whistles, evidence that they are unnecessary is evidence that their introduction is The evidence, needless to say, is less than conclusive. unwarranted.
+Since we ought not clutter theories with unnecessary bells and whistles, evidence that they are unnecessary is evidence that their introduction is unwarranted.
+The evidence, needless to say, is less than conclusive.
 Goodman by no means solves, or even takes up, every problem the dualisms are standardly adduced to solve.
 Nor do his positions, approaches, or conclusions command universal assent.
 But the more progress that is made without recourse to the dualisms, the less reason we have to endorse them.
 Slowly, our default assumptions shift.
 Rather than continuing to take it for granted that philosophy can and should rely on the disputed notions, we come to recognize that appeal to them requires justification and begin to suspect that that justification may not be forthcoming.

 The ostensible objective of The Structure of Appearance is to construct a phenomenalist system.
-Traditionally, phenomenalism maintains that all knowledge of contingent matters derives from what is given in experience.
+Traditionally, phenomenalism maintains that all a posteriori knowledge derives from what is given in experience.
 If so, the goal of a phenomenalist construction is to provide the derivation.
-That is what Carnap attempts to do in the Aufbau [LAW].
-Characteristically, Goodman changes the subject.
-Despite his admiration for the Aufbau, he denies that we can make sense of the idea of an experiential given that is prior to and unaffected by conceptualization.
-The myth of the given, he believes, cannot survive the repudiation of the scheme/content distinction.
-He also denies that we can make sense of the idea that, independent of and prior to systematization, some things are and other things are not really primitive.
-He doubts that a phenomenalist system can underwrite physicalism, but does not consider this a defect of either phenomenalism or physicalism.
-So rather than merely (merely?) providing the phenomenalist construction he promised, he needs to provide a theory that motivates, explains, and justifies the sort of construction he seeks to provide.
-Besides presenting a phenomenalist system, The Structure of Appearance develops and defends a theory of constructional systems.
+That is what Carnap attempts in the Aufbau.
+Goodman changes the subject.
+He believes the myth of the given cannot survive the repudiation of the scheme/content distinction.
+He denies that, independent of and prior to systematization, some things are and other things are not really primitive.
+He doubts that a phenomenalist system can underwrite physicalism, but denies that this is a defect of either phenomenalism or physicalism.
+So besides providing a phenomenalist construction, The Structure of Appearance develops a theory that motivates, explains, and justifies the sort of construction Goodman seeks to provide.